ngshiheng/six-percent/README.md

 ## FAQ

+For more details, visit [myASNB Official Website](https://www.myasnb.com.my/)

 > What is myASNB Fixed Price Fund?

 -   ASNB is a subsidiary of “Permodalan Nasional Berhad” (PNB).
 It is a government-supported unit trust management company.
 -   Amanah Saham are funds that are managed by Amanah Saham National Berhad (ASNB).

 > How does the fund work?
-Why do I care?
+Why should I care?

 -   If there is no units available, you will never be able to purchase new units or opening up a new account.
 -   A fixed price (RM 1/unit) means there will be no price fluctuation.
 These funds can thus be regarded as saving accounts.